seyerjo/fa2trakt/docs/04_project_structure.md

 # Project Structure: Film2Trakt

-This document details the architecture and structure of the Film2Trakt Chrome extension for the development team.
+This document details the architecture and structure of the Film2Trakt Chrome extension.

 ## 1. Architectural Overview